Graphical constructions of simple exclusion processes with applications to random environments

-The method to prove Item (ii) is used in \cite{F_SSEP} to prove the a.s. non-explosion (i.e.~Condition (C2)) for $\cP$--a.a.~$\o$ for a very large class of random walks on random graphs in $\bbR^d$ (the proof is an extension of the proof of \cite[Lemma~3.5]{Fhom3}, allowing to drop some conditions there).
-The above graphs are microscopically disordered but macroscopically homogeneous (from a statistical viewpoint).
-As examples we mention the supercritical percolation cluster on $\bbZ^d$ and the complete graph on a Poisson point process.
-We briefly describe the above result, with some simplification here (for examples see \cite[Section~5]{Fhom3} and \cite{F_SSEP}).
+The \rot{result} in Proposition~\ref{visual}--(ii) is extended in \rot{\cite{F_SSEP}} to prove the a.s. non-explosion (i.e.~Condition (C2)) for $\cP$--a.a.~$\o$ for a very large class of random walks on random graphs in $\bbR^d$, with also a random vertex set (given by a simple point process).